mdnurakmal/text-to-speech-cloud-run/README.md

 ```

 # Objective
-- One click to deploy GO app using terraform
+- One click to deploy GO app on Google Cloud Platform using terraform

 # TODO
 - include logging from GO